Icon

 The aim is to preserve natural joint function as long as useful movement remains.

-Conditions Commonly Leading to Knee Replacement Surgery
+Knee Conditions Commonly Evaluated Before Knee Replacement

-Osteoarthritis
+Advanced Osteoarthritis

 This is the most common reason for knee replacement.
-Cartilage gradually wears away with age, causing pain, stiffness, grinding, and progressive difficulty in walking.

-Rheumatoid Arthritis
+Rheumatoid Arthritis and Inflammatory Joint Damage

 Post-Traumatic Arthritis